Liyubov/pyTrAns/README.md

 The package is under development, for using it you need to use `import PROGRAM_NAME` e.g. `import convex_hull_analysis as *`

+## Theoretical analysis
+Here we propose investigation of properties of random walks, such as gyration radius, msd, number of sites visited by random walk and some other properties.

 (work in progress)

 # Types of Contribution